 We provide voluntary regional co-ordinators to discuss the merits of the breed to prospective buyers

-The Treasurer collects £25 annual subscription/member which helps to pay for the promotion of the breed
+The Treasurer collects £35 annual subscription/member which helps to pay for the promotion of the breed

-All office holders are volunteers
+All Office Holders are volunteers

 Read more